Two mums quit drinking & help other women Thrive

 Lucy, from Melbourne, started drinking at 14.
 She describes the warm enveloping feeling from her first sips as though it was like coming home to herself.
 She quickly became a party-girl, more often than not, taking her drinking too far, getting messy and blacking out.

 As she got older she used alcohol to cope with work stress, lifelong anxiety and the demands of motherhood.
 Binge drinking and blackouts still happened occasionally and towards the end of her drinking her days were filled with anxiety, regret, shame and exhaustion.

 She felt stuck in the ‘alcohol trap’; she’d drink too much then wake up swearing that it would never happen again.
 Then a day or two later she’d promise herself it would just be one glass, but once she started she usually couldn’t stop, and she’d find herself back to waking up hungover and swearing never again.

 Despite being a successful Marketing Manager, with the husband, the house, the kids and the fur babies, a quiet internal voice had been telling her for years that she needed to stop drinking.
 She knew she was not showing up as the fullest, happiest, most successful version of herself, however thought that only alcoholics needed to quit drinking and she didn’t identify as one.
 The thought of never drinking again just felt so extreme.

 After a big boozy Christmas period in 2018 that ended with Lucy in a blackout and being banned from Uber, she listened to a podcast interviewing Ruby Warrington, author of Sober Curious.
-The podcast episode opened her mind to choosing sobriety to improve her life, not because she was an ‘alcoholic’.
+The podcast episode opened her mind to choosing sobriety to improve her life, not because she needed to quit.